Division of Fowler: 2022 election

-Demographic (2016 Census)
+Le won the seat after a significant swing against Labor.
+Keneally's higher first preference vote was not high enough to prevent Le from winning on the two-candidate-preferred count.
+After Le relegated the Liberal Party to third place, she received most preferences from the voters of three right-wing minor parties and some Greens voters.
+When the majority of Liberal voter preferences also flowed to Le, she overtook the primary vote of Labor, ending their run of 13 consecutive victories in Fowler.

+In April 2025, Anthony Albanese visited Cabramatta Public School with Tu Le, who became the Labor candidate.
+During that visit he conceded that selecting Keneally for Fowler was a mistake.

+Demographics

 Population

-The 2016 population of the Division of Fowler was 165,164 people.
+The population as at the 2021 Census in the division of Fowler was 173,523 people.

 The Division of Fowler is one of Australia's most multicultural communities with a very high percentage of migrants and first generation Australians.
-As at the Australian 2016 Census the breakdown of country of birth was;
+As at the 2021 Census the breakdown of country of birth was;

-Highlighting Fowler's high multicultural population as compared the general Australia population.
-76.1% of population of Fowler had both parents born overseas.
-While the general percentage of all Australians with both parents born overseas is 47%.
+Fowler has a high multicultural population compared to the national and state averages.
+77.3% of the population of Fowler had both parents born overseas.
+While the general percentage of all Australians with both parents born overseas is 36.7%.

 Median weekly income

-The median weekly personal income for people aged 15 years and over in Fowler (Commonwealth Electoral Divisions) was $452.
+The median weekly personal income for people aged 15 years and over in Fowler (Commonwealth Electoral Division) as at the 2021 Census was lower than the national and state averages.